-Buying a property can be a very exciting yet daunting process, One of the many things involved in buying a home is securing a mortgage.
-We spoke to Rosie, our expert mortgage advisor, to give you some few tips and things to consider before you go ahead with getting a mortgage for your new home.
+Buying a property can be a quite exciting yet daunting process.
+Since one of the key steps in purchasing a home is securing a mortgage, we decided to speak to Rosie, our dedicated Mortgage Advisor and share a few tips you should consider before getting a mortgage for your new home.

 1. Get your down payment ready

 Before getting a mortgage, you need to be aware that you will have to save up quite a lot.
 First of all, potential buyers need to consider the initial fees necessary for getting a mortgage.

 These fees typically include 4% transfer fees, a 0.25% mortgage registration fee, plus 2% real estate commission, as well as a loan establishment fee of up to 1%.
 These fees, therefore, roughly translate into 5-7% of the total property price.
 There are ways of loading these fees onto the mortgage itself; however, it is best to speak to a mortgage advisor on the best way to do this.

 Consider between fixed or variable rate mortgages